Bryce Bayer: Bayer filter

-In 1974, while working for Kodak, Bayer was asked to consider what color filter pattern to use for an integral color image sensor being developed by Kodak Research Labs.
-He documented his design in his laboratory notebook on May 24,1974.
+In 1974, while working for Kodak Research Labs (KRL), Bayer was asked by his colleague Peter Dillon to consider the best color pattern to use for an integral color image sensor being developed by Dillon.
+Bayer documented his ideas in his KRL lab notebook on May 24, 1974, as shown in the figure.
+His entry includes a color sketch of his now famous "Bayer pattern" and states that "each of the red, green and blue records are sampled in regular arrays, with twice as many points for green, which is most important to sharpness”.
 In March 1975, Kodak filed a patent application, titled "Color imaging array", with Bayer as the sole inventor.
-The patent, which issued as U.S. patent 3,971,065 in July 1976, describes color patterns having luminance (e.g. green) elements arranged in a checkerboard pattern to provide uniform luminance sampling in both the horizontal and vertical directions.
-In the Bayer color filter array pattern, used today in almost all single-chip color cameras, half of the pixels collect green light, and the others are evenly divided between red and blue light.
+The patent, which issued as U.S. patent 3,971,065 in July 1976, describes color patterns having luminance (e.g. green) elements arranged in a checkerboard pattern, which provides uniform luminance sampling in both the horizontal and vertical directions.

+The Bayer color filter array pattern was first used in the Kodak DCS 200 camera, which was introduced in 1992.
+It is used today in almost all color cameras, including those in smartphones, computers, camcorders, and drones.
+In the Bayer pattern, half of the pixels collect green light, and the others are evenly divided between red and blue light.
 The resulting Nyquist domains for the green sampling maintains the same Nyquist frequency for horizontal and vertical spatial frequencies as a sensor having all green-sensitive elements.